 Italian Meringue is an essential component of several confections so it’s important to master it.
 For example it can be used in mouse, frozen desserts and buttercream to add lightness, creaminess and for frozen desserts to inhibit the formation of crystals which can make them gritty.

 Italian Meringue is a bit tricky until you get the rhythm.
-The syrup and the egg whites have to be ready at the same time because neither will wait for the other.
-One must pour 240 degree farenheit syrup (soft ball) on egg whites that have been beaten to soft peaks.
-One has to pour the syrup between the wisk and the bowl while the motor is running if using a stand mixer.
+The syrup and the egg whites have to be ready at about the same time, keeping in mind that the syrup can wait a minute if it’s taken off the heat.
+One must pour 235-238 degree farenheit syrup (soft ball) on egg whites that have been beaten to soft peaks.
+One has to pour the syrup down the side of the bowl while avoiding the wisk, while the motor is running if using a stand mixer.
 If syrup is poured on the beaters it splatters to the side and not enough gets incorporated into the whites.
-If you syrup is poured down the side of the bowl it hardens on the bowl and not enough gets mixed into the whites.
-If either of those things happen, your meringue won’t be stable and the texture won’t be correct.
+If that happens your meringue won’t be stable and the texture won’t be correct.

 - 120 grams (4) room temperature large egg whites

-- While syrup is cooking beat egg whites and salt in a stand mixer at medium speed.
+- While syrup is cooking beat egg whites and salt in a stand mixer at slow speed ( speed 2 on a kitchenaid ).
 When whites become opaque and begin to mount, slowly add the 4 tablespoons of sugar that you set aside and continue to beat.

-- When syrup reaches 230 F degrees increase mixer speed to high and beat egg whites to soft peaks.
+- When syrup reaches 235 F take the pot of the heat and increase mixer speed to 10 and beat egg whites to soft peaks.

 - Place lip of pan right on the edge of the bowl and tip pan so you get a slow but steady stream of sugar syrup running down the side of the pan.